secfree/secfree.github.io/_posts/2018-11-17-thinking-about-programmer-intervew.md

 - Some candidates have very good school and company background, but very general technical level.
 So do not be credulous.
 - For a senior candidate, his thinking and answers should be systematically.
-- For a candidate who has worker several years, I think it's unfair/nonsense to test his algorithm level.
+- For a candidate who has worked several years, I think it's unfair/nonsense to test his algorithm level.
 So I just focus on the data structure and his coding style.
-- A most times, what the candidate talk in the interview will not make him `senior` enough.
+- At most times, what the candidate talk in the interview will not make him `senior` enough.
 He should show his accumulation of the past years.

 Some interesting and related posts